 Afterward, fine grinding is used to reveal the finer details of the sword.
 It’s done with a finer grinding wheel and stone.
 Its goal is to prepare the blade for the next step: polishing.

 Once the blade has its perfect shape and has been grinded thoroughly, it’s ready to be polished.
-This is where the Toguchi uses special stones to create the desired final effect: a mirror-like blade.
+This is where the Toguchi uses special stones to create the desired final effect: either a standard polish or a mirror-like polish.

 Once the blade is ground and ready for polishing, it still doesn’t reflect light in a perfect manner.
 If we put an object next to the blade, it will appear blurry.
 Hand-polishing the blade (as in our special process at Swords for Sale) then ensures the blade becomes mirror-like.
+Mirror polishing is perhaps the most beautiful one, as it creates a reflective blade which is also of the highest quality.
 If we put an object next to it, it will be reflected in a beautiful manner and not be blurry.

 Moreover, the Toguchi can use special stones in order to further accentuate the sword’s beauty.
-These are called “Hazuya” stones, and their use creates true works of art out of what might otherwise be normal blades.
-They’re used to create a “matte”, beautiful effect on any kind of blade.
+These are called “Hazuya” and “Jizuya” stones, and their use creates true works of art out of what might otherwise be normal blades.
+They’re used to create a “matte”, beautiful effect on any kind of blade which has a clay-tempered hamon.

-At Swords for Sale, we use these stones to create our Kobuse blades, as they look incredible on Folded and/or Clay-Tempered blades.
-You can see the image below to see why Hazuya polishing creates such exquisite blades, leaving them “whiter” than before.
+At Swords for Sale, we can use these stones to create many types of blades, and they look incredible on all Clay-Tempered blades.
+You can see the image below to see why Hazuya and Jizuya polishing creates such exquisite blades, leaving them “whiter” than before.
+We also have a secret, very costly process which creates even more beautiful blades, and takes very long for our Togishi to create.

 When considering a blade’s sharpness, we have to think on multiple levels.
 When the Toguchi sharpens the blade, he does so for certain very precise goals.
 Thus, the toguchi first considers what the blade will be used for.